Beniamino De Ritis

-Beniamino De Ritis (1 May 1888 – 12 August 1956) was an Italian-born journalist-commentator and author.
+Beniamino De Ritis (1 May 1888 – 12 August 1956) was an Italian-American journalist-commentator and author.

 Life and works

 Provenance and early years

 Beniamino De Ritis was born at Ortona, a small coastal town near Pescara.
 The De Ritis family were part of an ancient line of nobility that traced its roots back to Bologna.
 His grandfather, Don Camillo de Ritis, had for many years served as mayor of Ortona.
 By Beniamino's time any aristocratic connections had become too remote to constitute any sort of a theme in family life, however.
 He attended school locally, then switching for his final two years of schooling to nearly Ancona.
 He enrolled as a literature student at the Humanities faculty of Rome University, but having embarked on his course of study hemoved on to take a job with the Inspectorate of Monuments at Turin, apparently before having completed his degree course.
 In 1914 or 1915, despite his relative youth, he accepted a position as editor-in-chief with "L'idea nazionale", a journal of the Italian nationalist movement published in Rome, which in 1914 switched from weekly to daily publication in order to give more weight to its campaign for Italy to become militarily engaged, without further procrastination. in the First World War.

-In 1917 De Ritis graduated from the University of Florence with a degree in Modern (Italian) Literature.
+In 1917, De Ritis graduated from the University of Florence with a degree in Modern (Italian) Literature.
 He extended his journalistic career at around the same time, joining the staff of Il Resto del Carlino, a respected daily newspaper based in Bologna.
 He returned to Rome in 1918, quickly accepting appointments as a correspondent for a number of mass circulation newspapers, including "Il Piccolo", the principal daily newspaper for Trieste and its region, "Mezzogiorno" (Naples), Il Mattino (Naples) and Il Messaggero (Rome): several of these newspapers, and in particular the fourth of them, had a national reach.
-During this period he also published a couple of moderately sized books about foreigners, dealing with their subjects primarily through the twin prisms of history and geography:
+During this period, he also published a couple of moderately sized books about foreigners, dealing with their subjects primarily through the twin prisms of history and geography: